 shorewall.conf file to ensure that the

-One of your goals will be to run one or more servers on your DMZ computers.
+One of your goals may be to run one or more servers on your local computers.
 Because these computers have RFC-1918 addresses, it is not possible for clients on the Internet to connect directly to them.
-It is rather necessary for those clients to address their connection requests to your firewall who rewrites the destination address to the address of your server and forwards the packet to that server.
+It is rather necessary for those clients to address their connection requests to the firewall who rewrites the destination address to the address of your server and forwards the packet to that server.
 When your server responds, the firewall automatically performs SNAT to rewrite the source address in the response.

 The above process is called Port Forwarding or